yoid2000/alc_attacks/alc_attacks/best_row_match/README.md

-# Simple Row Match attack
+# Best Row Match attack

 This attack is designed to work with microdata (aka synthetic data).
 The attack is an attribute inference attack: the attacker knows from information about a person in the anonymized data, finds a row that "best matches" that person, and the infers unknown attributes.